nahuai/grid-aware-wp/README.md

 * Improve caching (with transients).
 This has not yet be implemented to facilitate the plugin testing.
 * Add a documentation tab with documentation and screenshots.
 * Apply server-side changes to feature image block.
 First solve how to display correctly the placeholder on small images.
-* Optimize CSS from frontend.css
+* Optimize CSS from frontend.css (reduce and load it conditionally).
 * Improve placeholders for images on medium intensity.
 * Explore ways to modify typography on more themes, safely.
 * Explore ways to modify images and embeds on classic the classic editor on a safe way.